piotrekkr/salesforce-archivist/README.md

 ### Download

-Based on configuration, download process will work as follows:
+Based on configuration, a download process will work as follows:

 **ContentDocument objects:**

 1. If exists, load already downloaded files list (`{data_dir}/downloaded_versions.csv)`).
 2. For each object type defined in configuration:
-   1. Load existing content document link list (`{data_dir}/{obj_type}/document_links.csv`) or download from Salesforce with specified conditions.
+   1. Load an existing content document link list (`{data_dir}/{obj_type}/document_links.csv`) or download from Salesforce with specified conditions.
-   2. If exists, load content version list (`{data_dir}/{obj_type}/content_versions.csv`) or download it from Salesforce (based on document link list).
+   2. If exists, load content version list (`{data_dir}/{obj_type}/content_versions.csv`) or download it from Salesforce (based on the document link list).
-   3. Based on those two lists generate in memory mapping of files to download with objects they are linked to.
+   3. Based on those two lists, generate in memory mapping of files to download with objects they are linked to.
-   4. For each file on list above:
+   4. For each file on the list above:
-      1. Combine file path (`{data_dir}/{obj_type}/files/{obj_id|custom_field}/{doc_id}_{version_num}_{id}_{title}.{ext}`)
+      1. Combine the file path (`{data_dir}/{obj_type}/files/{obj_id|custom_field}/{doc_id}_{version_num}_{id}_{title}.{ext}`)
-      2. Check if file is already on disk or was downloaded for some other object, and if needed, copy file to new location and update downloaded files list.
+      2. Check if the file is already on disk or was downloaded for some other object, and if needed, copy the file to new location and update the downloaded files list.
-      3. If above is not the case then fetch file from Salesforce and update downloaded files list.
+      3. If above is not the case, then fetch the file from Salesforce and update the downloaded files list.
-      4. Check API limits, and if needed, wait for usage to drop below threshold.
+      4. Check API limits, and if needed, wait for usage to drop below the threshold.
    5. Save downloaded files list on disk.

 **Attachment objects:**

 1. If exists, load already downloaded attachment list (`{data_dir}/attachments.csv)`).
 2. Load existing attachments list or download from Salesforce with specified conditions
-3. For each file on list above:
+3. For each file on the list above:
-   1. Combine file path (`{data_dir}/Attachment/files/{parent_id}/{filename}`).
+   1. Combine the file path (`{data_dir}/Attachment/files/{parent_id}/{filename}`).
-   2. If file exist on the disk then update downloaded attachment list.
+   2. If the file exists on the disk, then update the downloaded attachment list.
-   3. If above is not the case then fetch attachment from Salesforce and update downloaded attachment list.
+   3. If the above is not the case, then fetch attachment from Salesforce and update downloaded attachment list.
-   4. Check API limits, and if needed, wait for usage to drop below threshold.
+   4. Check API limits, and if needed, wait for usage to drop below the threshold.
 4. Save downloaded attachment list on disk.

-When download process is complete, show statistics.
+When the download process is complete, show statistics.

 ### Validation